nadsbuhdha/portfolio-project-4/README.md

 * The structure is logical and obvious.
 * The site is responsive and users can expect to see the same content on different devices without a reduction in quality.
 * The media content is relevant to the albums listed
-* There ability for users to easily navagate the website and search for a specific review.
+* There ability for users to easily navigate the website and search for a specific review.
-* Users can cleary read and interact with the website and the reviews.
+* Users can clearly read and interact with the website and the reviews.

 ## User Stories